Nivola/beecell/README.md

 # beecell
-__beecell__ is a project that contains various python 2 utility modules.
+__beecell__ is a project that contains various python 3 utility modules.
 Utility are useful to manage password, connect to a sql db and manage a remote ssh connection.

 Here a more specific description of packages and modules.

 Utility file that include variuos function:
 - __simple.py__: general function for password encryption and decryption, dictionary utility, print data etc.
-- __remote.py__: varius class create remote client, run ssh command, run tcp command, make http request, install software in a remote portal
+- __remote.py__: various class create remote client, run ssh command, run tcp command, make http request, install software in a remote portal

 Utility package: